The Mysterious Sisters

 "Yes, it does.
 They're the pink flowers that bloom on trees in spring."

 "Ah, so they do bloom in spring after all.
-Then maybe spring would be the better time to visit… well, I don't have the luxury to put off work like that until my debt is paid off."
+Then maybe spring would be the better time to visit… well, I'm so swamped with work until my debt is paid off that I don't have the luxury to go."

 "Debt?"